jhoogstraat/fast_barcode_scanner/fast_barcode_scanner/README.md

 Two overlays are included:

-- `MaterialPreviewOverlay` mimics the official material barcode scanning [example](https://material.io/design/machine-learning/barcode-scanning.html#usage)
+- `MaterialPreviewOverlay` mimics the official material barcode scanning [example](https://material.io/design/machine-learning/barcode-scanning.html#usage).
-- `BlurPreviewOverlay` blurs the screen when a barcode is detected
+- `BlurPreviewOverlay` blurs the screen when a barcode or QR code is detected.

 ## Controlling the camera